amoe/figshare-uploader/doc/BUILD.md

 ## Building on Windows

 The build on Windows is rather elaborate.
+I've tested with VS19 (

 There are several steps:

+## Install xlnt

 ### Build the bundled xlnt